titan098/go-vcd2svg/README.md

 **go-vcd2svg** is a command-line utility written in pure Go for converting VCD (Value Change Dump) files into SVG diagrams.

-This utility currently only support simple use cases, and is unlikely to scale well for larger VCD files.if you have the need for a more complete feature set consider using a utility such as [Sootty](https://github.com/Ben1152000/sootty).
+This utility currently only supports very simple use cases, and is unlikely to scale well for larger VCD files.
+If you have the need for a more complete feature set consider using a utility such as [Sootty](https://github.com/Ben1152000/sootty).
 The feature set of this utility may be expanded in the future to support additional features.

 ## Installation
 Install `go-vcd2svg` by running the following command to install the utility to `$GOPATH/bin`: